 Being passionate about preserving the Town of Fort Macleod’s historic resources (buildings, cultural, and landscape features) is important.
-Having an appreciation for the historic resources and willing to help in the promotion of historical and educational initiatives within the community.
-As well, if you are an heritage building/home owner, contractor, researcher, or heritage enthusiast your input and experiences would be appreciated in the BHAB.
+Having an appreciation for the historic resources and being willing to help in the promotion of historical and educational initiatives within the community.
+As well, if you are a heritage building/homeowner, contractor, researcher, or heritage enthusiast, your input and experiences would be appreciated in the BHAB.

 Membership: BHAB is made up of two members of Town Council, one Government of Alberta Department of Culture and Tourism representative, one Fort Macleod commercial heritage building owner, one residential commercial building owner, one architect or designer experienced in heritage conservation, and one contractor experienced in heritage buildings.